Erwin Rösener: Early life and SS career

 Rösener was born on 2 February 1902 in Schwerte, a town in the Westphalia.
-He joined the Nazi Party and the Sturmabteilung ("Brownshirts") paramilitary group on 6 November 1926.
+He joined the Nazi Party and the Sturmabteilung ("Brownshirts") paramilitary group on 6 November 1926, serving as an SA-Sturmführer until 1929.
 He applied to join the SS in October 1929 (his application was accepted in 1930).
 He was promoted 11 times between 1930 and 1944, eventually finishing with the rank of SS-Obergruppenführer and General of the Waffen-SS and Police.
 He was a member of the Freundeskreis der Wirtschaft, or "Circle of Friends of the Economy", a group of German industrialists whose aim was to raise funds for racial research within Nazi Germany.
 He was a close associate of SS chief Heinrich Himmler, and reported directly to him during the war.

+Rosener also served as a deputy in the Reichstag from 1933 until the fall of the Nazi regime in May 1945.
+In November 1933, he was elected from electoral constituency 22 (Düsseldorf-East) and, from 1936 on, he was elected as a representative of electoral constituency 1 (East Prussia).

 War crimes in Yugoslavia

 From the end of 1941 to the end of the war Himmler assigned Rösener as the Higher SS and Police Leader for SS-Oberabschnitt Alpenland, part of whose territory was Slovenia.
-Between October 1944 and the end of the war he was head of anti-Partisan warfare in Ljubljana.
+Between October 1944 and the end of the war he was head of anti-partisan warfare in Ljubljana.
 During both assignments he ordered the execution of civilians, hostages and prisoners of war, actions which led to his name being on the indictment for war crimes at Nuremberg.

-Rösener worked closely with Leon Rupnik in fighting the Partisans, and ordered the formation of the pro-Nazi Domobranci, the Slovenian Home Guard forces on 24 September 1943.
+Rösener worked closely with Leon Rupnik in fighting the partisans, and ordered the formation of the pro-Nazi Domobranci, the Slovenian Home Guard forces on 24 September 1943.

 Rösener escaped to Austria after the war but was arrested by the British and returned to Yugoslavia.
 He was put on trial alongside Leon Rupnik and others, and was sentenced to death on 30 August 1946.
 He was executed by hanging on 4 September 1946, aged 44, and was buried the same day in an unmarked grave at Ljubljana's Žale cemetery.